HD 316285

 HDE 316285 is a blue supergiant star in the constellation Sagittarius.
-It is a candidate luminous blue variable and lies about 6,000 light years away in the direction of the galactic centre.
+It is a candidate luminous blue variable and lies about 6,000 light years away in the direction of the Galactic Center.

 Discovery

 HD 316285 was identified in 1925 as an unusual star having P Cygni lines in its spectrum, lines with both emission and absorption components offset by a doppler shift.
 It was classified as a Be star although it is now known to be a supergiant and the class of Be stars excludes supergiants, and was included in the Mount Wilson Observatory catalogue of B and A stars with bright lines of hydrogen (MWC) as entry 272.
-In 1956, it was reported that the mission was due to an expanding atmosphere rather than the circumstellar discs of less evolved Be stars.
+In 1956, it was reported that the emission was due to an expanding atmosphere rather than the circumstellar discs of less evolved Be stars.
 In 1972 it was discovered to have an infrared excess, an unusually high emission at infrared wavelengths due to surrounding warm dust.

 In 1961, HD 316285 was catalogued as planetary nebula Bl3-11, although that classification was quickly cast into doubt.

 Variability

+HD 316285 was found to be a variable star in 1996, when the Hipparcos data was analysed.
+It was given its variable star designation, V4375 Sagittarii, in 1999.

 HD 316285 is listed in the General Catalogue of Variable Stars as a variable Be star with a range of about one tenth of a magnitude.
 The International Variable Star Index classifies it as an S Doradus variable and it is considered to be a candidate luminous blue variable.